 This "Brief Guide" specifies the Geography Department's internal requirements, standards, and procedures for obtaining an advanced degree.
-When helpful, it also reviews the general requirements of the Graduate School.
+It also includes some of the general requirements of the Graduate School.
 Please keep in mind that when you apply for graduation, the Department certifies that you have met our required coursework and followed our internal procedures.
 The Graduate School verifies committee memberships, minor and special minor coursework, and other regulations that they impose.
 You must satisfy both the Department and Graduate School regulations before your degree can be completed.
 This Handbook is designed to help students avoid misunderstandings and unnecessary delays.
 However, it does not address or replace all the rules, regulations, and instructions contained in the online catalogs and handbooks of the College of Liberal Arts and Sciences and the Graduate School.
-Emails from the Department, Graduate School, and UF will only be sent to your Gatorlink account - please monitor it regularly.

-For more complete information see: http://gradschool.rgp.ufl.edu/
+For more complete information see: http://gradcatalog.ufl.edu/index.php?catoid=8